 Sintra is one of those places with a magical atmosphere.
 High in the hills on a strategic location it was conquered by Moors and Christians.
 Lord Byron called it Glorious Sintra.
 Luís Camões, Portugal’s epic poet and writer, read his Lusiadas from the castle.
 Kings and Queens spent their summers here and retreated from here.
-It is a World Heritage Site.
+It is classified as a World Heritage Site by UNESCO.

 The Royal Palace

 A favourite of the Royal family who spent their vacations in Sintra the National or Royal Palace stands majestically in Sintra’s centre with its two prominent conical chimneys.
 The palace has a rich display of antique azulejos (tiles).

 This property was acquired in 1892 by Antonio Carvalho Monteiro.
 He hired the Italian architect Luigi Mannini to design the palace in the neo-manueline style.
 The building includes a Hunting Room or Dining Room with hunting scenes and sculptures, a Billiard Room or Monarch’s Room with paintings engraved into the wooden ceiling of Portuguese monarchs from Portugal’s first King Afonso Henriques to King João V. The gardens are dotted with mythological statues, ponds, grottoes, and an Initiation Well following masonic rituals.
 Open 10am to 5.30pm.
 To book visits please call +351-21-9106650.